Catravine/leadsnap/docs/architecture.md

 #Architectural Decision Record

+###2016-05-02
+`Lead` model is in place, with pertenent contact info fields and a campaign reference.
+I'm thinking `killed` (already done), `disconnected`, and `daytime` should be extra boolean columns, but more complex situations, like no, sale, already sub'd(?), and of course callback, will be separate models since they have more associated information and would be more columns to the lead table than just the one boolean.

 ###2016-04-25
 `Campaign` CRUD is done, with authorization where only admins can create/ update/delete, but everyone can view.